apache/airflow/docs/apache-airflow/installation/index.rst

 Notes about minimum requirements
 ''''''''''''''''''''''''''''''''

-There are often questions about minimum requirements for Airflow for Production systems, but it is not possible to give a simple answer to that question.
+There are often questions about minimum requirements for Airflow for production systems, but it is not possible to give a simple answer to that question.

 The requirements that Airflow might need depend on many factors, including (but not limited to):
   * The deployment your Airflow is installed with (see above ways of installing Airflow)
-  * The requirements of the Deployment environment (for example Kubernetes, Docker, Helm, etc.) that are completely independent from Airflow (for example DNS resources, sharing the nodes/resources with more (or less) pods and containers that are needed that might depend on particular choice of the technology/cloud/integration of monitoring etc. etc.
+  * The requirements of the deployment environment (for example Kubernetes, Docker, Helm, etc.) that are completely independent from Airflow (for example DNS resources, sharing the nodes/resources with more (or less) pods and containers that are needed that might depend on particular choice of the technology/cloud/integration of monitoring etc.
   * Technical details of database, hardware, network, etc. that your deployment is running on
   * The complexity of the code you add to your DAGS, configuration, plugins, settings etc. (note, that Airflow runs the code that DAG author and Deployment Manager provide)